AKASHAorg/blog.akasha.world/_posts/2017-02-01-the-tipping-point.md

 timezone: Europe/Zurich
 date: 2017-02-01 00:00:01
 future: true
-image: ethereum-bg3.jpg
+image: ethereum-tipping.jpg
 comments: true
 tags: AKASHA, Ethereum, IPFS, Alpha, Pre-Alpha, Release
 draft: true
 ---

 Hello everyone, during the last couple of weeks we have been busy applying the lessons learned from the first releases, fixing bugs and implemented new features.

 Many thanks, again, to everyone for your support and kind words following the first alpha versions!

-As a token of our deep appreciation we bring you the next AKASHA iteration named *The Tipping Point*.
+As a token of our deep appreciation we bring to you *The Tipping Point*.

 The latest release (0.4.0) includes numerous bug fixes and improvements while also introducing new features such as: